cortexproject/cortex/docs/configuration/config-file-reference.md

 [max_tsdb_opening_concurrency_on_startup: <int> | default = 10]

 s3:
-  # S3 endpoint without schema
+  # The S3 bucket endpoint.
+It could be an AWS S3 endpoint listed at
+  # https://docs.aws.amazon.com/general/latest/gr/s3.html or the address of an
+  # S3-compatible service in hostname:port format.
   # CLI flag: -experimental.tsdb.s3.endpoint
   [endpoint: <string> | default = ""]